Harrison-is-cool/Travel_tide/README.md

 Age buckets used if behavioral data is insufficient

+### Traveler Insights and Segmentation using SQL

+- 1. Cleaned_Sql_Query
-### 1.Cleaned_Sql_Query 2.
-Traveler Persona(User) Segmentation: Behavior-Driven Insights and a Fall_back
+- 2. Traveler Persona(User) Segmentation: Behavior-Driven Insights and a Fall_back
-Age-Based condition for Segmentation 3.
-Analysis of Customer Segments by Perks
+Age-Based condition for Segmentation
+- 3. Analysis of Customer Segments by Perks

 ```sql
 1. WITH user_level AS (